keboola/component-zendesk-wr/component_config/configuration_description.md

 ## Configuration Parameters
 1. Login Email
     - Zendesk account login email
-2. Password
+2. API Token
-    - Zendesk account password
+    - Zendesk account API token
+    - You can obtain API tokens from the Zendesk Support admin interface at Admin > Channels > API
 3. Zendesk Domain
     - The domain of the Zendesk instance
 4. Zendesk URL